-'Systems and Networks', 'Creating Media' and 'Data and Information' units are delivered for a minimum of eight hours each while 'Programming' are discretely taught for a minimum of sixteen hours as they delivered across a term.
-All lessons are taught through our bespoke structured lesson sequence.
+'Systems and Networks' and 'Creating Media' units are delivered for a minimum of six hours each while 'Data and Information' and 'Programming' are discretely taught for a minimum of ten hours as they delivered across a term.
+All lessons are taught through our bespoke structured lesson sequence with each class allocated a focus week for teaching each half-term.